larsreed/jsonschemadocs/README.md

 2. Wiki

-    Like the HTML version, but no embedding of tables.
+    Like the HTML version, but using Confluence wiki link syntax.
-   `java -jar jsondoc.jar WIKI /path/to/input/myExtendedSchema.json > mySchema.wiki`
+   `java -jar jsondoc.jar WIKI /path/to/input/myExtendedSchema.json > mySchema.xhtml`
-   This option is currently not completely implemented...

 3. Diagram